aacismaharjan/Hangman/README.md

 # Hangman Game in C Programming (Dynamic Programming)
-This game is developed by Aashish Maharjan inspired from an online creator.
-Tt is text based word guessing game.
+Hangman Game in C Programming (Dynamic Programming) is developed by Aashish Maharjan inspired from an online creator.
+It is text based word guessing game.

 * Developer's Name: Aashish Maharjan
 * Version: 0.2.0